GKAYED/ai-agent-spec/LINKEDIN-POST-DRAFT.md

 **Can AI models independently build production software from specifications alone?**

-I ran an experiment to find out.
+After my [first experiment](https://www.linkedin.com/posts/ghaithkayed_github-gkayedai-news-agent-an-intelligent-activity-7386586358481465344-eNFQ) where I built an AI News Aggregator conversationally with Claude Sonnet 4 in 3 hours, I wanted to test if this success could be **formalized and replicated** across different AI models.

 Here's what I learned:

 **🔬 The Experiment:**

-1. Reverse-engineered an existing AI News Aggregator into 4 specification documents (~75,000 characters) using GitHub Spec Kit framework
+1. Reverse-engineered the [original conversational project](https://github.com/GKAYED/ai-news-agent) into 4 specification documents (~75,000 characters) using GitHub Spec Kit framework
 2. Created fresh chats with **three AI models**: Claude Sonnet 4.5, GPT-5, and Gemini 2.5 Pro
 3. Provided ONLY the specifications (no code, no hand-holding)
 4. Asked: "Implement this complete project"